WHC Graduate Student Assistants

-As part of a new initiative, the World History Center now funds a three-term Graduate Student Assistant (GSA) position in Public History each academic year.
-The program is open to any Pitt graduate student in the Dietrich School of Arts and Sciences with an interest in world history and creating a public-facing project with the goal of communicating with a non-academic audience about a topic in the transregional or global past.
+The World History Center funds a three-term Graduate Student Assistant (GSA) position in Public History each academic year.
+The program is open to any Pitt graduate student in the Dietrich School of Arts and Sciences with an interest in world history and creating a public-facing project.
+The goal of the GSA program is to communicate with a non-academic audience about a topic in the transregional or global past.
 We take the term public history broadly.
 We require only that projects target audiences that extend beyond undergraduate majors or scholars in one particular discipline or field.

 Spring 2018 GSAs Alex Mountain and Cory Brazile

 Two graduate students from the Department of History served as the first GSAs in Public History for the WHC in the Spring of 2018.
 After submitting a joint proposal, Alex Mountain and Cory Brazile were selected to work on an oral history project about the impact of the increasingly global nature of sports on youth sports in Pittsburgh over the last fifty years.
 Alex examined the transformation of ice hockey from a regional sport, popular only in the northern enclaves of North America, to a global, commercial network of teams and players.
 Cory investigated the impact of the global trends of professionalization in sport on local youth soccer programs.

 At the conclusion of their research, Alex and Cory created the website City of Champyinz.
 The site hosts video compilations of the interviews they conducted throughout the term.

 In addition to the website, Alex and Cory secured a partnership with the Western Pennsylvania Sports Museum at the Heinz History Center.
 Some of their work has been integrated into the Museum's exhibition on sports in Pittsburgh.
 Specifically, the interviews they conducted contribute to the current collection of oral histories and were featured on the Heinz "Making History Blog".